-Most women in leadership roles face a very common dilemma: If they’re strong, assertive leaders, they’re viewed as domineering and abrasive, encountering resistance as a result; if they aren’t assertive enough, they’re viewed as weak and a pushover, making it hard to get support within the organization.
-In this course, you will examine that very common “double bind” and identify strategies to deal with it.
+Most women in a leadership role face a very common dilemma: If she's a strong, assertive leader, she's viewed as domineering and abrasive, encountering resistance as a result.
+If she isn't assertive enough, she's viewed as weak and a pushover, making it hard to get support within the organization.
+In this course, you will examine that very common double standard and identify strategies to deal with it.

-Many women say they would rather go to the dentist than to negotiate for themselves.
+Many women say they would rather go to the dentist than negotiate for themselves.
 Why?
 Women are taught early to create equity in relationships.
-When you negotiate with someone and you feel that you're taking something away from them, that feels like a violation of the social contract you were raised with.
+When you negotiate with someone and you feel that you're taking something away from them, that feels like a violation of the social contract with which you were raised.
 There's little wonder, then, that negotiation feels deeply uncomfortable for many women.

-And yet negotiating is a critical skill that everyone, especially women, has to practice and master in order to be an effective leader.
+Yet negotiating is a critical skill that everyone, especially women, has to practice and master in order to be an effective leader.
 In this course from Cornell Professor Deborah Streeter, you will practice key behaviors that help negotiations, including asking for what you want — something most women are not taught to do.
-The course emphasizes the gender dimension of negotiation strategies and the critical skills that women leaders, in particular, typically need to focus on.
-This course will be most helpful for women leaders who are not already practiced and comfortable in negotiation settings, but those who find negotiating stressful, uncomfortable, and difficult.
-Negotiating is a routine part of daily life and leadership, and approaching it with confidence and skill continually signals that you know your worth.
+The course emphasises the gender dimension of negotiation strategies and the critical skills on which women leaders in particular need to focus.
+This course will be most helpful for women leaders who are not already practiced and comfortable in negotiation settings, and those who find negotiating stressful, uncomfortable, and difficult.
+Negotiating is a routine part of daily life and leadership, and approaching it with confidence and skill signals that you know your worth.

-Research shows that emotional intelligence is a critical predictor of performance and a very strong driver of leadership and personal excellence.
-Those with high emotional intelligence can typically read a room quickly, clue into subterfuge and more easily show respect and empathy.
+Research shows that emotional intelligence is a critical predictor of performance as well as a very strong driver of leadership and personal excellence.
+Those with high emotional intelligence can typically read a room quickly, clue into subterfuge, and more easily show respect and empathy.
 While soft skills such as those may not sound impressive, they can be imperative for a woman in a leadership role.
 You can be a top performer without any emotional intelligence, but the numbers are against you.

 In this course from Professor Deborah Streeter, women leaders can develop their emotional intelligence and learn how to use it to their advantage to manage their team to greater success.